pdf-raku/PDF-Grammar-raku/README.md

 ## See also

-- [PDF](https://github.com/p6-pdf/PDF-p6) - for PDF manipulation, including compression, encryption and reading and writing of PDF data.
+- [PDF](https://github.com/pdf-raku/PDF-raku) - Raku module for PDF manipulation, including compression, encryption and reading and writing of PDF data.